VishakhaBansal16/Escrow/README.md

 - Solidity for smart contracts
 - Hardhat for compiling, testing and deploying contract on testnet sepolia
 - Chai framework for testing contract functions on hardhat
-- ethers.js library to deploy contract and for event listening
+- ethers.js library to deploy contract

 ## Hardhat Setup